InterregCE/Jems_V10.0.1_build/readme.md

   - `minio-storage.accessKey` with access key for Minio (or env variable `MINIO_ACCESS_KEY`)
   - `minio-storage.secretKey` with secret key for Minio (or env variable `MINIO_SECRET_KEY`)
 - `info.helpdesk-url` URL, which is available in the main HELP tooltip
+- `info.accessibility-statement-url` URL for accessibility statement, which is available in the login page that can be modified by the user
 - `app.translations-folder` Path for translations folder that will be uploaded by the users

 ### Plugins